About

-About the SING Sculpture
+About The SING Sculpture

 Jacksonville is a singing city.
 Each week thousands of singers gather informally and formally to sing in their religious institutions, community choruses, college and school choirs, barbershop quartets, local bars for karaoke and with our very own Jacksonville Children’s Chorus and Voices of Jacksonville.
 This sing sculpture is a statement about an activity that is at the heart of humanity: “Singing”.
 The sculpture is inspired by the work of Robert Indiana and Jacksonville brothers James Weldon And John Rosamond Johnson’s hymn “Lift Ev’ry Voice and Sing”.
 The piece was designed in 2018 by local graphic designer Carolyn Audije while she was serving on the staff of the Jacksonville Children’s Chorus and built by Havic Studios (Jenny K. Hager and D. Lance Vickery).